Logo

 L'Insolite ticketFares are quite reasonable, with special rates for seniors and children from 5 to 12 years old.
 Kids 4 and under travel free.

-If you want a recorded narration, you can pay a three-euro supplement for an audioguide in French, English, German, Italian, or Spanish.
+If you want a recorded narration, you can pay a modest supplement for an audioguide in French, English, German, Italian, or Spanish.
 (During our cruise, we skipped the narration and just enjoyed the scenery along both banks of the Seine.)

 More photos: